 During periods other than regular semesters (summer, Christmas, Interterm), the Dean reserves the right to alter the timing of the appeals process as necessary, due to faculty/staff/student availability.

-A separate appeal process is followed in cases of academic dishonesty; please see policy on “Academic Honesty."
+A separate appeal process is followed in cases of academic dishonesty; please see policy on “Academic Integrity."
 Additionally, sanctions imposed by Resident Directors cannot be appealed through this process.

 Interpretation and Revision

 Any questions regarding interpretation of these Biola Community Standards should be referred to the Dean of Students.
 In these Standards, the Office of Student Development gratefully acknowledges the use and adaptation of model codes of student conduct published by the National Association of College and University Attorneys in Student Disciplinary Issues: A Legal Compendium and Student Handbook Policies.